 Buying a Car

 Before you begin shopping, look at your budget and determine how much you can afford to spend on a vehicle.
-Use the “How Much Car Can You Afford” calculator at the bottom of this page to help you determine a price range that is within your budget.
-As you plan how much you’ll spend on your future car, there are a few expenses that you can expect beyond buying the car itself, including: auto insurance, vehicle registration, maintenance, emission fees and fuel.
+Use the “How Much Car Can You Afford?” calculator to help you determine a price range that is within your budget.